emtee40/FMHY-wiki/Stream-Site-Grading.md

 ## MP4Hydra
 ### Score: 15/26
 1. Streams load, but it takes a second. 🟡
-1. Has 1080p, but can't be changed lower. 🟡
+1. Has 1080p, but it can't be changed lower. 🟡
 1. Good for both new and old content. ✔️
 1. Has has 2 sources, but doesn't auto-switch if one fails. 🟡
 1. Site only has movies so it doesn't need auto-switch. 🟡